Skip to main content

 Public Transportation to Covent Garden Market

-Wondering how to get to Covent Garden Market, United Kingdom?
+Wondering how to get to Covent Garden Market?
 Moovit helps you find the best way to get to Covent Garden Market with step-by-step directions from the nearest public transit station.

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to Covent Garden Market in real time.

 Looking for the nearest stop or station to Covent Garden Market?
-Check out this list of stops closest to your destination: Savoy Street (U); Leicester Square; Leicester Square Station (J); Aldwych / Drury Lane (S); Charing Cross; Embankment (40c); Embankment (40b).
+Check out this list of stops closest to your destination: Leicester Square Station (J); Southampton Street / Covent Garden (A); Charing Cross; Aldwych / Drury Lane (S); Embankment (40c); Embankment (40b); Leicester Square; Embankment Pier.

 Want to see if there’s another route that gets you there at an earlier time?
 Moovit helps you find alternative routes or times.
 Get directions from and directions to Covent Garden Market easily from the Moovit App or Website.